jeskodes/milestone-project-1-jesk/README.md

 Short, simple form where the user is required to input their name and email address and select from a drop down menu which workshop they are interested in.
 The form is overlayed on another example of the photographer's wildlife photos.
 The input boxes are styled to be transparent; Axe devtools were used to check the contrast is accessible.
 When the user clicks submit they are taken to a response.html page which is almost identically coded to the register page, but with a different background image and the button is a link back to the main page.

 The design for this was quite simple - styling the section using `display: grid` and the form `display: flex`.
 There was a bug where the form's edges were cut off on landscape smartphones at 650px.
 My initial fix was to add `height: 100vh` to the grid container then adjust the `margin-top` and `margin-bottom` properties by trial and error.
-This was finally redundant, as the grid container and flex container had been missing the `align-content: center` styling and the grid container's margins weren't properly specified.
+This was finally redundant, as the grid container and flex container had been missing the `align-content: center;` styling and the grid container's margins weren't properly specified.
 The final code:

 ```
 .section--sign-up-form {